rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  the value of silver.
 In fact it has exceeded silver's market cap more than once.
-That is, if a Bitcoin could buy more than
+That is, if a single Bitcoin could buy more than
  83 kilograms of silver, then the value of
  Bitcoin will be greater than silver.